nouturnsign/thurstat/README.md

 ### Custom distributions

 Use the classmethod `from_pfunc` or `from_dist` with the type of desired distribution.
-When using `from_dist`, input a `scipy.rv_...` object.
+When using `from_dist`, input a `rv_frozen` object.
+In other words, create a distribution using `scipy.stats.[distribution]` and pass that into `from_dist`.

-Alternatively, create a new class inheriting from the desired type of distribution and implement method `interpret_parameters` to return a `scipy.rv_...` object.
+Alternatively, create a new class inheriting from the desired type of distribution and implement method `interpret_parameters` to return a `rv_frozen` object.
 This allows for creating a general class of distribution with acceptable parameters instead of a new custom distribution every time the parameters are changed.

 e.g.
 ```py